-You need to spend every minute of your day doing something productive – that’s what all the gurus say.
-Every hour you aren’t working towards your goal is “wasted” and time misspent.
+You need to spend every minute of your day doing something productive–that’s what all the gurus say.
+Every hour you aren’t working toward your goals is “wasted” and time misspent.

-Though it may not seem that way with the daily grind of work and personal commitments, it’s up to us to choose what we do with ourselves.
+It may not always seem that way with the daily grind of work and personal commitments, but it’s up to us to choose what we do with ourselves.
 Feeling burdened and compelled to do things is a slow poison and bound to affect us negatively over the long run.

 We tend to compartmentalize our days.
 We have work time, family time, exercise time, leisure time, and all other kinds of fill-in-the-blank time, when really it’s all just one thing.

 Your life.
 Your time.
 Your chance to live and be the way you want to be.

 Too many people in the fitness world in particular try to dictate how you should be spending your time, and why you should be training, but really, if your training isn’t being driven by the motivations that are meaningful to you, you’re not very likely to stay on course.

 Make Choices, Not Compromises

 I have two children (twin boys who are currently 8 years old) and I’m lucky enough to be home most of the week with them.

 When our children were babies, our days were very regimented, so much so that if you name me an hour in the day, I could tell you exactly what we did in that time.
 The steady routine could be draining but it’s a choice we made to provide structure and stability in our children’s lives.
 I fit all my other activities and responsibilities around this structure.

 That structure, of course, changed as the years went by and we shifted things again.
 And it will do so again in later years.